 HOUSING RIGHTS AND RESOURCES

-There is a moratorium on residential foreclosure proceedings until May 1, 2021.
-Homeowners and small landlords who own 10 or fewer residential dwellings can file hardship declarations with their mortgage lender, other foreclosing party, or a court that would prevent a foreclosure.
+There is also moratorium on residential foreclosure proceedings and tax lien sales until August 31, 2021.
+Homeowners and small landlords who own 10 or fewer residential dwellings can file Hardship Declarations with their mortgage lender, other foreclosing party, or a court that would prevent a foreclosure.

-- Legal Aid Society of Northeastern New York provides free legal services to low-income people: 833-628-0087.
+- Legal Aid Society of Northeastern New York provides free legal services to people with low-income: 833-628-0087.